marduke182/ng2-syntax/README.md

                 .directive('todoItem', ItemController.component).name
 ```

-## Using Utils for export modules
+## Using Utils for exporting modules

-Angular modules has a big error.
-If both modules with the same name are instanced, the last one is the final registered.
-This could mask your errors and is hard to debug.
-Well my solutions was the creation of Utils function that create a module with an unique name (The name is not needed, everytime you need to used it import the module and use the default value).
-The original code with the new utils:
+Angular modules has a big caveat.
+If two modules with the same name are instanced, the last one is the one that is registered.
+This could mask your errors and make it really hard to debug.
+My solution for this was the creation of an Utils function to create a module with an unique name (The name is not needed, every time you need to use it import the module and use the default value).
+The original code with the new utils looks like this:

 ```javascript
 // todoComponent/todoComponent.js